 A Classless IP Calculator is a networking utility that computes subnet information based on CIDR (Classless Inter-Domain Routing) notation.
-Unlike traditional IP classes (Class A, B, C), CIDR allows more flexible and efficient allocation of IP addresses by using suffixes like /24
+Unlike traditional IP classes (Class A, B, C), CIDR allows more flexible and efficient allocation of IP addresses by using suffixes like /24, /16, or /30 to specify the subnet mask.

 Classless IP Calculator